 [email protected]

 Dr. Morrison is an Assistant Professor in the Radiology & Biomedical Imaging Department and a core member of the UCSF-UC Berkeley Joint PhD Program in Bioengineering.
-She recieved her PhD in Medical Biophysics in 2016 from the University of Toronto.
+She received her PhD in Medical Biophysics in 2016 from the University of Toronto.
 She oversees all research activities and provides mentorship to lab members.

 Sarah Wang, PhD (she/her)